Back to risk centerFlagship research index

 Mississippi ranks #1 among states in current property-risk exposure, driven most by hail.

-Chickasaw, AL is 28 points above its state average, making it a priority property-risk mover market.
+Lakewood Ranch, FL is up +7 points by 30-day change, making it a priority property-risk mover market.

 National index score